-STOCKTON, CA (August 24, 2015) - A male in his 50's is the first confirmed human West Nile virus (WNV) infection in San Joaquin County this year, announced Dr. Julie Vaishampayan, Assistant Health Officer from San Joaquin County Public Health Services (PHS).
-The man's health is being monitored in a hospital.
-To date in 2015, West Nile virus has been detected in 13 other California counties.
+STOCKTON, CA (August 1, 2016) -A woman in her late 60's is the first confirmed human West Nile virus (WNV) infection in San Joaquin County this year, announced Dr. Julie Vaishampayan, Assistant Health Officer from San Joaquin County Public Health Services (PHS).
+The woman's health is being monitored in a hospital.